-Formed on 29 March 2007 at the instigation of the Home Office, RISC brings together UK industry and academia to help ensure the efficient and timely delivery of capabilities to Government, through reducing the fragmented way in which Government deals with the security and resilience sector.
+Created formally on 29 March 2007 at the request of the Home Office, RISC brings together UK industry and academia to help ensure the efficient and timely delivery of capabilities to Government.
 RISC represents over 6,000 suppliers through the inclusive alliance of the sectors’ trade associations, and through Academic RiSC, supports universities focussed on security and resilience research better connect with Government and industry.
 RISC has further innovation and research links through the Research Councils’ Partnership for Conflict, Crime and Security and Innovate UK’s Knowledge Transfer Network.

 Since its establishment, RISC has expanded beyond the original three Founding Partners to include other Member organisations, including capability-specific groupings, smaller regional associations, and skills bodies: